 \begin{example} In the case that $Q=A_2$, $F=\tau$ and that $C$ is the set of all vertices of $\Z Q$, our assumptions are satisfied and $ \cR$ is equivalent to the path category of $\tilde Q$

 modulo the mesh relations, which are given by

-We see that $ \cp$ is equivalent to the preprojective algebra $\cp_{A_2}$. \end{example} We have seen an example in which $\cp$ is given by the preprojective algebra.
-Note that $\proj \cp$ is triangulated.
-This holds in greater generality as shows the next lemma.
+We see that $ \cp$ is equivalent to the projective modules over the preprojective algebra $\cp_{A_2}$. \end{example} We have just seen an example in which $\cp$ is equivalent to the projective modules over the preprojective algebra, which we will recall in \ref{ss: preprojective}.
+Note that $\proj \cp_Q$ is triangulated.
+This holds in greater generality as shown in \cite{S}.